Leigan0/FT-cloud-tech-test/README.md

 My initial plan is to make a simple version of the app to meet the above.

-I have decided to follow the Model-View-Controller architectural pattern, which divides the application into three interconnected parts, separating internal representations of information from the ways information is presented and accepted from the user.
+I have decided to follow the Model-View-Controller architectural pattern, which divides the application into three interconnected parts, allowing separation of concerns.
+This pattern separates internal representations of information from the way information is presented and accepted from the user

-When building the controller, I have followed the RESTful API design pattern.
+When building the app, I have also followed the RESTful API design pattern.

+To maintain readabilty and extendability I have separated by controller into ratings and index files.

 ##### Application Architecture